Code-Institute-Submissions/artontray-PROJECT4/README.md

 ![Tools](static/assets/images/readme-images/shell-plus2.png)

-It helps me a lot when it's about write more complex request with cross-tables requests.
+It helps me a lot when it's about writing more complex request with cross-tables requests.

 * Breakpoint() :